 David is Katie’s husband, and has helped her navigate her post concussion symptoms since her injury in 2017.
 As a spouse of someone who has worked through a traumatic brain injury (TBI), David provides the Healing Brain Project community with an understanding ally in their collective recovery efforts.
 After seeing the daily struggles and small victories of TBI up close and personal, David wants to create a community that is a place for celebrating those small victories.
 In doing so, David hopes to encourage TBI survivors to keep moving forward on their path to improvement.

 With respect to Healing Brain Project's operations, David takes care of the business's finances, accounting, and other odds and ends.
-He also writes the meeting summaries, which are posted in each group's message board after each meeting.

 David lives in Mount Pleasant, Michigan with Katie and their three cats.
 He teaches entrepreneurship courses at Central Michigan University (Fire Up Chips!).
 David is a graduate of the University of Michigan and the University of Pennsylvania.